Sunday, December 22, 2024

 Effects of War

-Besides for death and destruction and anxiety, here are some effects of war:
+Besides for death and destruction and anxiety, here are some effects of war that aren't obvious:

 1. Asking people how they're doing and really meaning it.